 Saul Taylor / May 15, 2019

 Who better to organise a big bash than the life of the party herself?
-While it helps that her godfather was Andy Warhol, Austin Fremont has managed to become the art world’s favourite event producer with her company Fremont Blue by tapping into a knowledge of that universe which only an insider could have.
+While it helps that her godfather was Andy Warhol, Austin Fremont has managed to become the art world’s favourite event producer with her company Fremont Blue Events by tapping into a knowledge of that universe which only an insider could have.
 Oh, and by harbouring a chronic case of FOMO.

 Why do you think you are so good at producing events?

 I’ve always been in production, whether it’s editorial or advertising.
 Helping produce photo shoots.
-I worked at Martha Stewart for a while on the magazine side, helping the art directors and the art department produce the shoots.
+I worked at Martha Stewart Living for a while on the magazine side, helping the art directors and the art department produce the shoots.
 Then I worked at a big PR agency and started an events department because there was a need for media events surrounding the various brands that they worked with.
 I started the department using my knowledge of tailoring events to specific brands.
 Working at Martha was the best training for that — taking an idea and translating it so that it worked for the brand.
 I did that for about five years and then my business partner, John Melick — who owns Blue Medium, an art and design PR firm — approached me about starting an events company together.
 The arts and design aspect was a world that I grew up in but was only involved in peripherally through my family.
 My godfather was Andy Warhol, so I was very comfortable in this space of eccentric artists and I understand how to work with them.
 The combination of my marketing/PR background and growing up in this very creative community really lends itself to Fremont Blue Events being able to handle quite a diverse roster of clients; making sure whatever we’re doing reflects the mission and overall intention of the company or organisation we’re working with.

 What makes your approach so unique?

 We really understand the values of what our client wants.
 There is a level of thoughtfulness in our events, from the venue that we choose to the napkins on the table.
 Every piece of planning is done with intention, to try and reflect the overall goal of the event or values of our client.
 We take it really personally and do our due diligence to get to know who we’re working with and why we’re doing the event.
 I often shoot myself in the foot when I say there are too many galas in the world, so we try not to make just another benefit.
 Benefits are the best example because you have guests paying thousands of dollars for a dinner where they probably have yet another gala or benefit to attend.
 We try to make it an experience that they actually want to go out to.
-A good example of that recently is with an artist run organisation called Baxter Street.
+A good example of that recently is with an artist run organisation called Baxter St at the Camera Club of NY.
 We did their first and second benefit over the past two years.
 It is a real collaboration with the Baxter Street community where we want to make sure we don’t become another gala on the Spring circuit.
 We wanted to do something that people enjoyed and wanted to come to so we could raise the critical funds that they needed, but also it wouldn’t be with an “I can’t wait to get home” vibe.
 We want people to stay, even though it’s a Wednesday.

 What is it like working with such creative clients?